epfl-ada/ada-2022-project-adlucere2022/README.md

 ## Additional Datasets

 * IMDB dataset: included as to enrich the selected dataset's features.
 After analysis only the IMDB score was kept.
+Despite leading to a decreasing number of complete datapoints(around 20 to 25% of losses), we decided to perform the merge anyways to have this additional very releavant score.

 ## Methods